 The Township Clerk is responsible for conducting all Township, County, State, Federal and School Elections held in West Bloomfield Township as well as for voter registration.

-Please see links below for all pertinent election information.
+Please see the links below for all pertinent election information.

 Voter Precinct Maps & Sample Ballots

 To register to vote, you must be at least 17.5 years old and must be a citizen of the United States, a resident of the Township/City you wish to vote in, and not serving a sentence in jail or prison.
 However, in order to vote, you must also be at least 18 years of age on or before election day.